Jiggins/mu-cs401-f2015/lecture-14.md

 Message matrix < m > | n - message ^
 Parody (XOR of all bits)

-Best matrix for encoding messages on a noisey channel
+Best matrix for encoding messages on a noisy channel

 <pre>
    m                   n (message)